AZTrans

 Co-PIs: Edward J. Smaglik and Brendan J. Russo

 Information and communication technology advancements and an increased demand for contactless deliveries after the Covid-19 pandemic outbreak resulted in the growing adoption of automated delivery services.
 Across university campuses, the deployment of sidewalk autonomous delivery robots (SADRs) has provided students, staff, and faculty a convenient last-mile delivery option.
-However, SADRs traverse campuses on pathways designed for pedestrians and… Read more
+However, SADRs traverse campuses… Read more

 The Development of a Cooperative Safety Performance Assessment Framework for Connected and Automated Driving System-Equipped Vehicles